sethmurphy/brubeckservices/README.md

     A service is called and control is immediately returned to the calling service which is then responsible for responding to the initial the web request.

     A response is still sent back to the Brubeck Application Instance and handled as needed, however the web client is no longer involved.

 2. Synchronous Service Call

-    A service is called and the result is returned when the service has complete it's task.
+    A service is called and the result is returned when the service has complete its task.
 This behaves the same as a blocking call in the handler code, but allows other requests to be handled and is non-blocking for the server instance.

     A response is sent back to the Brubeck Application Instance and handled as needed.
-The caller gets the initial request and the handled response returned to them in a tuple.
+The caller gets the initial request and the response from the handled response returned to them in a tuple.

-    Using the returned ReplyRequest and response text(if needed) they are responsible for responding to the initial web request.
+    Using the returned ReplyRequest and response text(if needed) they are responsible for then continuing from the point of the service call and responding to the initial web request.

 ## Brubeck Service